 Today’s bookstores are filled with books about happiness and success.
 And overall, we see more and more authors, writing about positivity.
 I think this trend has been there for a while, but it’s not surprising, that many people find it slightly (to say the least) flawed.
 Or to say it even better, I find it flawed.

 Positive thinking has never been my thing.
-Many would call me a negative person, while I call myself a realist.
+Many would call me a negative person, while I call myself a realist (isn't in the case for every negative person?).
 Real life is not always about flowers and rainbows, as you know, and accepting this fact has been one of the most important steps in my recovery journey.
-Ironically, I've become happier.
+Ironically, I've become much happier.

 Ever since I started getting “brainwashed” about the need to always look at the bright side, I also started to experience more anxiety, associated with shame.
 This shame is a result of thinking that there must be something wrong with me, because I am not able to always be grateful, look joyful and “simply be happy”, while I have absolutely “nothing to complain about”.
 Denying my own feelings about certain situations I’d feel nervous and sometimes depressed.
 Because at the end of the day, if they could do it, I can as well, right?

 Not really.
 According to study conducted in 2012 at the University of Queensland, when people think that others expect them not to feel negative emotions, they start feeling them even more.
 Isn’t it obvious when you think about it?
 I’m sure, there are people who were born with the smile on their face, and being positive comes natural to them, but not all size fits all.
 Being open to all emotions a human being is able to possibly experience without judgement can be healing for most of us.
 Positive thinking requires a judgement such as: this is a negative emotion; I don’t want to feel it right now, etc. Fighting it can bring more damage than relief.